 The better the communication between leaders and the IT and disaster recovery (DR) teams, especially in the face of a disaster, the more successful your company will be in mitigating or recovering from those issues.

 The next two elements of resilience underscore the need for communication, collaboration, and clarity.
-Some 28% of respondents pointed to “collaboration among staff” and “clear organizational objectives” as essential.
+Some 28% of respondents pointed to “collaboration among staff” and “clear organisational objectives” as essential.

 There’s no one-size-fits-all approach to resilience, but there are elements that many resilient businesses have in common.
 From the mouths of the C-suite themselves, those elements include: